Beitong Kunpeng 50

 Stick Bitness measures the precision of the joystick’s analog input, similar to bit depth in audio.
 Higher bitness means more distinct positions the stick can register, leading to smoother and more accurate control.
 Lower bitness can result in 'stepping' or less fluid movement, especially noticeable in slow, precise actions like aiming.

-This corresponds to a measured Step Resolution of 0.00182 on both sticks, with about 549 SFC (Steps From Center) on each side, meaning roughly 549 distinct positions from the center to one edge.
+This corresponds to a measured Step Resolution of 0.00182 on the left stick and 0.00182 on the right, with about 549 SFC on the left stick and 549 SFC on the right.

 For comparison, many budget gamepads have around 8 bits, while premium ones often exceed 10 bits for superior accuracy.